Altitude and usable aerobic capacity

 So when altitude meaningfully changes a plan, the most obvious user-facing effect is often:

-the same route takes longer and feels less sustainable
+the same route takes longer and becomes less sustainable

 How to interpret altitude-related changes

-If turning altitude effects on makes a route look meaningfully harder, that usually means one or more of these are true:
+If turning altitude effects on makes a route look meaningfully harder, one or more of these are often true:

 That does not automatically mean the trip is impossible.